 Unlike pensions, which are promises to pay dollars, healthcare promises services, the cost and quality of which are not fixed.
-Indeed, the relationship between age and healthcare spending is controversial, because recent age profiles for healthcare spending projections may change.
-The camp that says aging by itself is not a major problem has tended to emphasize that some factors that connect healthcare spending strongly to age, such as high rates of hospitalization or use of certain drugs, may change over time (Evans et al. 2001).
+The camp that says aging by itself is not a major problem has tended to emphasize that some factors that make per capita healthcare spending so strongly associated with age, such as high rates of hospitalization or use of certain drugs, may change over time (Evans et al. 2001), which could mitigate the demographic effects in our model.
+To the degree that healthcare spending is related to the end of life, the tendency of people to live longer, healthier lives could mean that future Manitobans will incur higher inevitable higher healthcare costs at a later age than today's, which would delay the demographic effects in our model.6

-6 Busby and Robson (2010) explore some prefunding possibilities and their mechanics in more detail.
+5 Busby and Robson (2010) explore some prefunding possibilities and their mechanics in more detail.